Aviah/django-selenium-page-objects/README.md

 		def __init__(self,*args,**kwargs):
 			...

-When you instanciate a MyContactsPage in a test:
+When the test instanciate a MyContactsPage:

 	my_contacts = MyContactsPage(browser=self.browser)

-It will check that the browser (self.browser) points to a page with the correct page_id, and the test will fail if not.
-This is a very easy way to find out errors before the test tries to run some further code on the wrong page.
+The page object will check that the page `self.browser` points to a page with the correct `page_id`.
+The test will fail if it's not.
+This is a very easy way to make sure that the application navigation works as expected, and to find out errors before the test tries to run some further code on the wrong page.

 ## Settings

-To changes the default page object selenium testing, add a dictionary named SELENIUM to the main django settings.py file.
+To changes the default page object selenium testing, add a dictionary named `SELENIUM` to the main site `settings.py` file.

 These are the dictionary keys and defaults: